Make a Difference

-- BackPacks for Kids night: Pack nonperishable, kid-friendly food for school-aged children at risk of hunger on the weekends.
-Groups and families with children as young as 8 years old and 48 inches tall may volunteer.
+- BackPacks for Kids: Pack nonperishable, kid-friendly food for school-aged children at risk of hunger on the weekends.
+Groups and families with children as young as 8 years old and 48 inches tall may volunteer with adult accompaniment.

 - Community Kitchen Production: Assist the production team in assembling prepared meals for distribution to Partner Agencies and their clients.
 Volunteers must be 18 years or older.